w3c/wcag3/guidelines/groups/input-operation/input-operation/eye-tracking-not-relied-on.md

 **Procedure**

-If the platform uses eye-tracking for pointer use:
+For platforms that use eye-tracking for pointer use:
-1. Check for availability of an alternative, such as using a switch control.
+1. Check that alternative, such as using a switch control, is available.

 **Expected results**
 - #1 is true